Portfolio Link

 in Your Resume.
 A Students' Guide.

 Place your portfolio URL in the resume header — same line as your email and phone.
-Use a custom domain (yourname.com or yourname.sitesplaced.com), not a long auto-generated URL.
+Use a clean domain (yourname.com or yourname.sitesplaced.com), not a long auto-generated URL.
 Match the URL on your portfolio, LinkedIn, and email signature for credibility.
-Build a portfolio in 5 minutes from ₹99 one-time on SitesPlaced.
+Build a portfolio free in 5 minutes on SitesPlaced — no plan needed.
+The optional ₹99 Student plan adds a custom domain (yourname.com) if you want one.

 Where exactly to place the portfolio link